-If you want to cover previous time periods up the the current moment of time, you can use the ‘Rolling’ option.
+If you want to cover previous time periods up the current moment of time, you can use the ‘Rolling’ option.
 To clarify this option, let’s take the following example: today is March 28th.
-If you set a date filter in the last three days, you get all process instances that were started/ended from March 26th to March 28th.
+If you set a date filter to the last three days, you get all process instances that were started/ended from March 26th to March 28th.
 Now a day passes and we have March 29th.
 Applying the same filter now filters the process instances which were started/ended from March 27th to March 29th.

 The start and the end date filters are independent and can be applied to a Report simultaneously.
 However, be aware that each of these filters can only exist once.
 If for example you define a new start date filter when another one already exists, the second one will replace the first one.

-Also note, that reports with the end date filter applied, will consider only completed process instances.
+Also note that Reports with an end date filter applied will only consider completed process instances.

 As an alternative way to create a start date filter, if your Report is visualized as bar or line chart, you can use your mouse to select the area you want to create the filter for.

-Process Instance Duration Filter allows you to only regard process instances whose execution from start to end took a certain time span for their whole execution.
+Process Instance Duration Filter allows you to only regard process instances whose execution from start to end took a certain amount of time.
 For instance, you can filter process instances that took more than three days or less than five seconds.
 Note: This filter shows only completed process instances, since the total duration of running process instances is not yet known.